-I am an Oracle Database Expert in Singapore.
+I am an Oracle Database Specialist in Singapore.

 get an rss feed of this blog at http://hemantoracledba.blogspot.com/feeds/posts/default?alt=rss

 Not in Oracle, but in DB2, I need to move one table with index of 20GB, so I did some rebuild tests on the table with different methods:1) DB2 reorg command,2) DB2 Load with cursor command to a new table3) DB2 "insert ... select" to a new tableAnd it turns out that method 1 & 2 result in the index with about 20GB still, and method 3 has the index to be about 30GB!

 Hello Hemant;1-)Suppose I deleted value "2" from table.which is indexed.Is this index space occupied by value 2 ever used again? or do I need to insert same value againto use this space?In other example:Supose I have table with values 1 to 500.000.When I delete all even numbers,Are these space ever used again?2-)Does coalece automatically gives space to freelist?

 Pascal,An Index is an *organized* structure.
 A leaf block that has existing values can allow inserts of only values that fit within the minimum or maximum (or it might have to suffer a block split).Thus if "2" existed between "1" and "3" in only 1 leaf block and is deleted, that entry is reused only by another entry "2" (we are assuming integer numbers here).If there are multiple "2"'s they are sorted by rowid.Extend the logic to multiple even numbers.A coalesce can release blocks to the free list.Hemant K Chitale

 Mmmmm.That means that, the deleted space will not be reused unless I insert same value....